Fractal info

 Standing Military Press - floor 2 45/45 45/45

-3. Cardio-weightbearing activity (10 minutes) - treadmill.
+3. Cardio-weightbearing activity (10 minutes) - treadmill, arc trainer.
 Could be walking, stepping, uphill walking, weighted walking, walk/jog circuit, or walk/jog interval treadmill circuits.

-4. Small muscle exercises (5 minutes) - none.
-Could be theraband, physioball, and abdominal exercises.
+4. Small muscle exercises (5 minutes) - Could be theraband, physioball, and abdominal exercises.

 1. Neck isometrics - Front, Back, Left, Right Side near Forehead, Left, Right Side above Ear.
 Hold each 30 seconds.